 Strategic Objective Strategic Action Identify and assess performance measurement The TSC Staff provides care and attention to the against relevant service standards. quality of service provided to teachers for all plans under administration.
 Management regularly reviews its policies and procedures to ensure it is meeting its statutory requirements and obligations under the Provincial Collective Bargaining Agreement for the teacher pension and benefit plans.
 The TSC staff collaborates with the insurance carrier to implement the most efficient processes to administer the benefit plans.
-Administration meets annually with the insurance carrier to review service standards and claim turnaround times.
-1 Ensure continuity and consistency of service The TSC has procedures and processes in place for received. cross-training to maintain high quality service and ensure adequate segregation of duties to mitigate risk to superannuation and benefit plan monies.
-The TSC staff is available to members to provide pension information and options for retirement planning as well as be of assistance to members for questions surrounding the group life insurance and dental plans.
-A toll-free number is provided for teachers and superannuates with access to staff to answer any questions regarding the teacher superannuation and benefit plans.
+Administration meets annually with the insurance carrier to review service standards and claim turnaround times for the benefit plans.
+Ensure continuity and consistency of service The TSC has procedures and processes in place for received. cross-training to maintain high quality service and ensure adequate segregation of duties to mitigate risk to superannuation and benefit plan monies.
+The TSC staff is available to members to provide information and options for retirement planning and as well as be of assistance to members for questions surrounding spousal benefits plus the group life insurance and dental plans.
 The TSC website provides members with pertinent information and forms with respect to the teacher superannuation and benefit plans.
+The Commission maintains a Business Continuity Plan that is integrated with its information systems In March 2020, policies and procedures were established and implemented to ensure continuity of service was available for superannuates and teachers when Commission employees worked offsite due to the coronavirus pandemic.